-Not counting Lake Okeechobee, the County occupies approximately 1971 square miles on Florida's southeastern Atlantic coast.
-It is the second largest county in the state in terms of land area.
+The County occupies approximately 2,578 square miles on Florida's southeastern Atlantic coast.
+It is the largest county in the state in terms of land area.
 It has approximately 47 miles of coastal shoreline that fronts the Atlantic Ocean.